-As a result, the total cost of reinsurance decreased by almost 4% in 2021 compared to 2020, despite an increase in reinsured capacity of € 5.5 million.
+As a result, the total cost of reinsurance increased only by almost 5% in 2022 compared to 2021, despite a strong increase in reinsured capacity of € 74 million (+10.6%).

 Premium income (i.e. gross written premiums - GWP)

 As regards collecting information on members' premium income (i.e. gross written premiums) and TRIP obtaining certification reports of said income from auditors, TRIP is still having to issue reminders to certain members, even though the information on collection procedures clearly apprise them of their statutory obligations in this regard.